Mish5684/Bolt-Recur/PRD-INSIGHTS.md

 ## Conclusion

-The Analytics screen provides progressive insights that adapt to available data, helping users understand both attendance patterns and spending across their family's classes.
-By offering both individual deep-dives and family-level comparisons, it serves multiple use cases while maintaining simplicity and clarity.
+The Insights screen provides progressive, actionable data that adapts to available information, helping users understand both attendance patterns and spending across their family's classes.
+By offering both individual deep-dives and family-level comparisons through a simple dropdown selector, it serves multiple use cases while maintaining simplicity and clarity.